Hexachlorobutadiene: Applications

 Hexachlorobutadiene has yet another, albeit somewhat dated, application as an algicide in industrial cooling systems.
 Although HCBD is a potent herbicide, in recent years, this particular application has been discouraged due to the high toxicity of the compound at low concentrations.

 Toxicity

 Hexachlorobutadiene has been observed to produce systemic toxicity following exposure via oral, inhalation, and dermal routes.
-Effects may included fatty liver degeneration, epithelial necrotizing nephritis, central nervous system depression and cyanosis.
+Effects may include fatty liver degeneration, epithelial necrotizing nephritis, central nervous system depression and cyanosis.

 The United States Environmental Protection Agency has classified hexachlorobutadiene as a group C Possible Human Carcinogen.
 The American Conference of Governmental and Industrial Hygienists has classified hexachlorobutadiene as an A3 Confirmed Animal Carcinogen with Unknown Relevance to Humans.
 The National Institute for Occupational Safety and Health has set a recommended exposure limit at 0.02 ppm over an eight-hour workday.